-- 10,316,801 shares of our Common Stock would be available for issuance under the plan (less any shares subject to options or awards granted since March 1, 2020); - Administered by the Compensation Committee, which is composed entirely of "independent directors" within the meaning of NYSE independence requirements, and "non-employee directors" as defined in Rule 16b-3 under the Exchange Act. - Full-value awards (i.e. any award other than a stock option, stock appreciation right, or similar award) count against the maximum share limit as 1.52 shares for every one share issued; - Awards may not be made after March 19, 2030, and the exercise term of stock options and stock appreciation rights may be no more than 10 years from the grant date; - No re-pricing of "underwater" stock options and stock appreciation rights without stockholder approval; - Other than in connection with any change in the Company's capitalization, the exercise price of an option or SAR may not be less than the fair market value of our stock on the grant date; - No dividends will be paid with respect to restricted stock awards or other equity awards that do not vest, and no dividend equivalents rights will be granted or paid on unexercised stock options, unexercised SARS, or with respect to restricted stock unit (or similar) awards that do not vest or settle; - Following approval of the Amended and Restated 2009 Plan, no portion of any award granted will vest prior to one year from the grant date (subject to limited exceptions, including an exception for grants of awards constituting up to 5% of the awards authorized under the plan); - No "liberal share recycling" methods (i.e., the following shares will not again become available for awards under the plan): (1) shares withheld to pay taxes on any award, (2) the excess of the number of shares subject to any SAR over the number of shares actually issued in settlement thereof, (3) shares tendered to pay for option exercise prices or withholding taxes, and (4) shares purchased on the open market using option exercise proceeds); - No "liberal change of control" definitions, such as permitting acceleration of equity awards prior to consummation of a change of control transaction (e.g., mere announcement or commencement of a tender or exchange offer); - · All awards under the plan are subject to forfeiture or other clawback in certain circumstances; and - Annual grant date fair value limit on equity awards which may be granted to any non-employee directors in any calendar year.
+- 12,361,053 shares of our Common Stock would be available for issuance under the plan (less any shares subject to awards granted since March 1, 2021); - Administered by the Compensation Committee, which is composed entirely of "independent directors" within the meaning of NYSE independence requirements, and "non-employee directors" as defined in Rule 16b-3 under the Exchange Act; - Full-value awards (i.e. any award other than a stock option, stock appreciation right, or similar award) count against the maximum share limit as 1.52 shares for every one share issued; - Awards may not be made after March 16, 2031, and the exercise term of stock options and stock appreciation rights may be no more than 10 years from the grant date;

+- No re-pricing of "underwater" stock options and stock appreciation rights without stockholder approval: - Other than in connection with any change in the Company's capitalization, neither the exercise price of an option nor the grant price of a stock appreciation right may be less than the fair market value of our stock on the grant date; - No dividends will be paid with respect to restricted stock awards or other equity awards that do not vest, and no dividend equivalents rights will be granted or paid on unexercised stock options, unexercised stock appreciation rights, or with respect to restricted stock unit (or similar) awards that do not vest or settle; - No portion of any award granted will vest prior to one year from the grant date (subject to limited exceptions, including an exception for grants of awards constituting up to 5% of the awards authorized under the plan); - No "liberal share recycling" methods (i.e., the following shares will not again become available for awards under the plan): (1) shares withheld to pay taxes on any award, (2) the excess of the number of shares subject to any stock-settled stock appreciation rights over the number of shares actually issued in settlement thereof, (3) shares tendered to pay for option exercise prices or withholding taxes, and (4) shares purchased on the open market using option exercise proceeds; - No "liberal change of control" definitions, such as permitting acceleration of equity awards prior to consummation of a change of control transaction (e.g., mere announcement or commencement of a tender or exchange offer); - All awards under the plan are subject to forfeiture or other clawback in certain circumstances; and - Annual grant date fair value limit on equity awards which may be granted to any non-employee directors in any calendar year.

-The Amended and Restated 2009 Plan would increase the shares of Common Stock currently available for issuance under the 2009 Plan as reflected above and extend the term of the 2009 Plan (which currently expires in 2028) until 2030.
-In addition, as noted above, the Amended and Restated 2009 Plan includes a provision (not included in the 2009 Plan) which provides that no portion of awards granted under the Amended and Restated 2009 Plan will vest prior to one year from the grant date
+The Amended and Restated 2009 Plan would increase the shares of Common Stock currently available for issuance under the 2009 Plan as reflected above and extend the term of the 2009 Plan (which currently expires in 2030) until 2031.
+Except as noted above, the significant terms of the Amended and Restated 2009 Plan are substantially similar to the current 2009 Plan.